 A PREFIX is a syllable, group of syllables, or words united with or joined to the beginning of another word to alter its meaning or create a new word.
-Prefixes such as PRE, SUB, NON, UN and POST require no hyphen unless there might be confusion (Example: unionized instead of unionized).
+Eliminate the hyphen in making one word using prefixes such as PRE, SUB, NON, UN and POST unless there might be confusion (Example: un-ionized instead of unionized).